GashMod-Rey/Bangkit-2023-Product-Capstone/README.md

 On the other hand, company user-level can make their profile online manually.
 They can also search for applicants/talents with simple steps, such as setting the filter (filtering age/skills/other) and then searching.
 Then, our application will recommend (with the recommender system that we develop) some applicants in a list from the most relevant to the filter all the way down to the most irrelevant to the filter.
 HR can then see their online profile and CV, then can offer the applicants a job.
 HR needs to wait for applicants' responses and if applicants accept the offer for recruitment, the recruitment process will be facilitated via chat in our application.
 Then, the company will have the right to cancel the recruitment process (since the applicants are no longer relevant, mismatch in the interview/technical test, etc.) or accept the applicants to their companies.
 If the applicants are accepted by the company, then they will disappear from the search list and the running recruitment process will be terminated.

 ### 1. Technical Stack
-This application built using technical stack explained below.
+This application was built using technical stack explained below.
 <ol>
   <li> Machine Learning:
     <ul>